albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 A very special thank-you to Roberto S. from Switzerland for his valuable input and also helping with his capability to find the most obscure bugs.

 Thanks to Jose from [fsAerodata](https://www.fsaerodata.com/) for his kind support.

+The French translation of the program was done by Patrick JUNG alias Patbest.
+Thank you!

 Thanks to all beta testers for their effort, patience and ideas: Barry, Jean-Pierre, Brian, Gérard, John, Remi, Paolo and Sam.